WebAssembly/spec/spectec/test-prose/TEST.md

 execution_of_RETURN
 1. Pop all values val* from the top of the stack.
 2. If a frame is now on the top of the stack, then:
   a.
-Let F be the current frame.
+Let f be the current frame.
   b.
-Let n be the arity of F.
+Let n be the arity of f.
   c.
 Pop the current frame from the stack.
   d.
 Let val'* ++ val^n be val*.
   e.
 Push the values val^n to the stack.